-Note: Getting help: For help using or installing webbpsf, you can contact the STScI Help Desk, help@stsci.edu.
+Note: Getting help: For help using or installing webbpsf, you can contact the STScI JWST Help Desk at jw-sthelp.stsci.edu.
 Note that WebbPSF is included in the Astroconda python distribution, as well as being installable via standard Python packaging tools.